-6-5 Interface: Locating an error and resubmitting an invoice
+6-5 Interface: Locating an invoicing error in Sierra and how to resubmit it

 If any of your invoices do NOT appear on the query report in Step 23 in Interface: Mainestreet, the invoice was most likely rejected by Mainestreet due a technical error in the way it was entered into Sierra.
 You will need to fix these errors and process the invoice again Sierra (to go through during the next interface).
 The four most common errors include: